WallStCrash/WallStCrash/README.md

 - I am interested in a few topics when it comes to programming.

-- Primarily interested in statistical and geographical data analysis, machine learning, and in particular how these may help improve aspects of quantitative financial research.
+- Primarily interested in statistical and geographical data analysis, machine learning, and in particular how these may improve aspects of quantitative financial research.

 - General interest in non-related field of ethical hacking.